moeinoddin/Java-Course-Summary-Notes/README.md

 ## Acknowledgments

-In addition to my professor's lectures and the tasks we carried out in the lab,
+in addition to my professor's lectures and the tasks we carried out in the lab,
-I have also used these references in parts of my notes:
+i have also used these references in parts of my notes:

 -   [Java Programming by Joyce Farrell, Eighth Edition](https://www.amazon.com/Java-Programming-Joyce-Farrell/dp/1285856910/)
 -   [Java How To Program (Early Objects) by Paul J. Deitel & Harvey Deitel, 10th Edition](https://www.amazon.com/Java-Program-Early-Objects-10th/dp/0133807800/)
 -   [JavaTPoint - java](https://www.javatpoint.com/java-tutorial)
 -   [TutorialsPoint - java](https://www.tutorialspoint.com/java/index.htm)

-note: newer versions of the books might be available
+note: newer versions of the books might be able